Skip to main content

 Exchange

-Through the international exchange program, students can study at a partner universities overseas.
-As an outbound exchange student, you remain enrolled at the University of Sydney and continue to pay your usual tuition fees and other student fees while studying part of your degree overseas.
+Through the international exchange program, students can study at a partner university overseas.
+As an outbound exchange student, you remain enrolled at the University of Sydney and continue to pay tuition fees and other student fees while studying part of your degree overseas.
+Note that your fees may vary and will be set by your faculty.
 As an inbound exchange student, you will come to the University of Sydney and remain enrolled at your home institution.
 Find out more about outbound exchange and inbound exchange.

 Exclusion (unsatisfactory academic progress)